Do heat pumps work in older homes in the UK?

 Older home by build era (common UK shorthand)

-The real question: can it deliver enough heat on cold days?
+The real question: will it keep up on cold days?

 What changes on cold days (and why people worry)

-Practical “green flags” that it will cope on cold days
+Practical signs it will cope on cold days

 3 things that decide success in older homes